Detail Header Image

 Section 4: Benefits and Services Covered by Employer Contributions

-Employer contributions to Social Security in Portugal fund a wide array of benefits and services that provide financial support and security to employees.
-These benefits are designed to cover various life circumstances and ensure the well-being of the workforce.
+Employer contributions to Segurança Social fund a wide array of benefits that provide financial support and security to workers who have paid social security contributions.

 Employer’s Responsibility in Benefit Claims